Hook, Spill, Cry Your Eyes Out

 Lisa Freeman‘s Hook, Spill, Cry Your Eyes Out is a breakdown and blitz of the man-made and its stresses on mind and body.
 In a brief but packed runtime, Freeman takes on a dash through overstuffed, hectic modern existence.
 Her spasmodic yet pointedly eliding camerawork and propulsive editing throws the spectator from pip to the post, through a variety of scenarios and distinctly urban, constructed spaces where the overriding impression is of a hyperventilating rat race.
 The film depicts a life and gaze governed by the demand to keep going and going which is the paramount tenet of any neoliberal, capitalist society.

-Text by film critic and programmer Ruairí McCann, commissioned by aemi to accompany 'Súitú', an aemi touring programme featuring films by: Fábio Andrade (Brazil), Susan Hughes (Northern Ireland), Morgan Quaintance (UK), Bárbara Lago (Argentina), Sofia Theodore-Pierce (USA), Lisa Freeman (Ireland) and Holly Márie Parnell (Ireland).
+Text commissioned by aemi to accompany 'Súitú', an aemi touring programme featuring films by: Fábio Andrade (Brazil), Susan Hughes (Northern Ireland), Morgan Quaintance (UK), Bárbara Lago (Argentina), Sofia Theodore-Pierce (USA), Lisa Freeman (Ireland) and Holly Márie Parnell (Ireland).
 Read Ruairí's text in full on the aemi website.

 SCREENINGS